Antoniofdjs/Mvc-GamePage/README.md

 ## Overview

 Game page for game price deals based on CheapShark API and twitch api for images and more info.
-This app uses the CheapShark API first to present game deals and tehn get more info via the twitch igdb games api.
+This app uses the CheapShark API first to present game deals and then get more info via the twitch igdb games api.

 ## Technologies Used

 - **.NET**: FUll Stack
 - **BlazorPages**: Frontend Designs
 - **TailwindCSS**: Styling and layout
+- **JavaScript**: DOM manipulation and reactive buttons

 ## Features